keboola/website/index.md

   content: Bringing Data Engineering and Data Analytics together in one single platform
     that anyone can use via UI or API.
-One click managed infrastructure, all people provisioning, process automation - one platform.ML based solutions that provide predictive support, automatic data set …., one click scaffolding and much more.
+One click managed infrastructure, all people provisioning, process automation - one platform.ML based solutions that provide predictive support, automatic data set discovery, one click scaffolding and much more.
   ctaname: Ask for a demo
   ctalink: "/blog/"
 - template: article-full